 How Lenders Use Credit Scores to Assess Loan Applicants

-Lenders rely on an applicant’s credit score to evaluate their ability to repay a loan promptly and responsibly.
+Lenders evaluate an applicant’s ability to repay a loan promptly and responsibly based on their credit score.
 A higher credit score typically leads to more favourable loan terms with lower interest rates and fees.

 By assessing an applicant’s payment history and overall financial responsibility, lenders gain insight into the likelihood that they will make timely payments on their student loan obligations, regardless of their adverse credit or ideal credit ratings.
 This assessment helps lenders determine the potential risk and cost of granting the loan.